Osibisa: History

-The band spent much of the 1970s touring the world, playing to large audiences in Japan, Australasia, India, and Africa.
-During this time Paul Golly (guitar) and Ghanaians Daku Adams "Potato" and Kiki Gyan were also members of the band.
 In January 1976, their single, "Sunshine Day", reached number 17 on the UK Singles Chart.
 Their next single release, "Dance the Body Music", peaked at number 31 in the same listing.
 In 1980, Osibisa performed at a special Zimbabwean independence celebration, and in 1983 were filmed onstage at the Marquee Club in London but by this time were a distant version of the original band.

 Osibisa had an important series of gigs in India in 1981, culminating in the release of the Unleashed – Live in India album.
 The band engaged in a return to India, performing at the November Fest 2010 on 28 November 2010, at the Corporation Kalaiarangam in Coimbatore, Tamil Nadu.

 Changes in the music industry meant declining sales for the band, and a series of label changes resulted.
 Some of the band returned to Ghana to set up a recording studio and theatre complex to help younger highlife musicians.

 In the 1990s, their music was anthologised in many CD collections, with some of them allegedly unauthorised and paying no royalties to the band.
 However, this has been disputed by Osei, who, along with Amarfio and Tontoh, ran the band from the 1980s onwards.

 In the early 1990s, Osei regrouped the band, and many of their past recordings released legally on CD.
 This included a remaster series with bonus material and hitherto unreleased material and live concerts on the Red Steel / Flying Elephant label collaboration.

 Osei regrouped a version of the band in 1994 after commencing work with two UK labels: Castle Communications (who had the licensing rights to the Buddah catalogue and some of the Bronze Records catalogue) and Red Steel Music, who specialised in remastering and reissuing albums on CD.
 With a new producer and label behind him, Osei progressed to record new material, culminating in the 1995 release of Monsore, the band's first album of new material since the late 1980s Movements album.